 This is the second part of the story on Harvard University's move to a community cloud.

-Harvard CTO James Cuff uses every trick in the book to cram as
+Harvard CTO James Cuff uses every trick in the book to cram as much computing power into available space as he can.

 He's got hot-aisle containment, hot rack containment and modern cooling and ventilation for a wide variety of gear.
 While most of the big tech brands are huddling together in the Faculty of Arts and Sciences racks, Cuff even manages to maintain a venerable rack of Sun gear in his cloud; it sits outside the hot-aisle containment unit and provides scratch storage, with a fat bundle of wires running up and over the ducting down into the hot box.